c-rutter/crcrdm/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# crcrdm: High-Performance Computing and Robust Decision Making tools for Cancer Screening Models
+# `crcrdm` : RDM tools for Cancer Screening Models

 <!-- badges: start -->